cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 # Forecasting Agent

 This agent reads a time series from a KG and forecasts the time series using pre-trained models or Prophet.
 Finally, the forecast is reinstantiated into the KG.
-The agent can be accessed via Flask requequests.
+The agent can be accessed via Flask requests.

 # 1. Setup